 - socio economic status

-This categorisation saves our brain the time when absorbing and processing information, thereby allowing us to use our mental resources for other tasks.
+This categorisation saves our brain time when absorbing and processing information, thereby allowing us to use our mental resources for other tasks.
 According to recent research, unconscious biases are extensions of our ‘predictive brains’ attempting to find patterns in often arbitrary groups of people – even when those patterns don’t exist or are based on stereotypes.

-Unfortunately, this process can affect our behaviour in undesirable ways, and prevent us acting in our own best interests.
+Unfortunately, this process can affect our behaviour in undesirable ways, and prevent us from acting in our own best interests.
 Categorising people can lead us to make assumptions about them that might not be true, and even alienate colleagues unintentionally.
 Even if we don’t consciously believe in stereotypes, our brain has a natural tendency to rely on them.
 For example, research shows that those we think are most qualified for a position often aren’t – we just like them personally more than other candidates!

 There has been a great deal of diversity research that shows minoritised groups can even have biases against their own group.
 For example, this article from York University in Science Daily shows that minoritised children often develop pro-white racial bias in early childhood.
-Similarly, many women can often display internalised misogynistic behaviour, often learned from male colleagues, or male-dominated workplaces.
+Similarly, many women can often display internalised misogynistic behaviour, often learned from male colleagues or male-dominated workplaces.
 Given that unconscious bias is so deeply rooted in society, it’s unsurprising that female advisors showed bias against their female clients.

 The costs of unconscious gender bias

 Unconscious gender bias can result in serious issues with recruitment, as the best potential candidates are often unfairly ignored.
-Even worse, unconscious gender biases can actually cost organisations billions of dollars through low staff retention, reputational damage and a failure to attract diverse candidates.
+Even worse, unconscious gender biases can actually cost organisations billions of dollars through low staff retention, reputational damage, and a failure to attract diverse candidates.
 This can mean low female representation at a managerial level – despite significant evidence showing that higher female board membership makes for a more profitable organisation overall.

 Western society is littered with negative associations around money and women, despite the fact that 67% of all UK household buying decisions are made or influenced by women, and 46% of the UK’s millionaires are female.
 The bias shown against the high-earning women featured in the study shows that even power and success can’t protect you from unequal treatment.
-The fact that even high net worth individuals can experience gender inequality shows how pervasive it is at all levels of society.
+The fact that even high-net-worth individuals can experience gender inequality shows how pervasive it is at all levels of society.